d3x0r/STFRPhysics/AI/Revised/philosophical_companion.md

 ## Abstract

 The homogeneous propagation framework recovers the standard kinematic and gravitational structures of modern physics from a propagation-first starting point.
 The technical papers develop the mathematics; this companion addresses the conceptual and philosophical content that those papers leave implicit.
 Three themes are developed.
 First, the framework's postulate structure is not static: later papers consume the assumptions of earlier ones, so that the set of irreducible presuppositions shrinks as the framework matures.
 This progression is traced explicitly.
 Second, the emergent status of Lorentz invariance — why instruments made of a single-speed medium cannot detect their own motion through it — is developed as a sustained narrative rather than a single-paragraph remark.
 Third, the framework's positions on several contested questions in the philosophy of physics — the existence of a preferred frame, the nature of time, the ontological status of spacetime geometry, and the explanatory direction from substrate to symmetry — are stated plainly rather than left scattered across technical derivations.
+These positions are organized into two tiers: the ontological commitments the framework makes about what exists, and the consequences that follow from those commitments, including a no-invisible-hands corollary requiring that every apparent action at a distance reduce to a local imbalance in the mediating medium.

 ## 1. Introduction